-Figure 6-1: Flow chart for extended man-made hazards
+Figure 6-1: Flow chart for extended man-made hazards L1 PSA

-The first elements of the diagram above are described mostly in Sections 3 and 4.
-As far as screening is considered one can mention the SKI report [35] where criteria both for single and combinations of hazards are discussed.
-The deliverable D30.3 "Methodology for Selecting Initiating Events and Hazards for Consideration in an Extended PSA" [3] provides also an analysis of existing practices. .As an example the screening criteria for single external events are presented in the table below.
+The first elements of the diagram above are described mostly in Chapters 3 and 4.
+As far as screening is considered one can mention the SKI report [21] where criteria both for single and combinations of hazards are discussed.
+The ASAMPSA_E report "Methodology for Selecting Initiating Events and Hazards for Consideration in an Extended PSA" [3] provides also an analysis of existing practices.
+As an example the screening criteria for single external events are presented in the table below.